varda/varda2_preprocessing/README.md

 extractor from gVCF files.
 The Python version is more readable and apt for modification, but the C version is roughly 12x faster.

 N.B.
-When a field that is specified using the `-f` flag is not present, the threshold will be applied to the `DP` field as a fall-back.
+When the `MIN_DP` field is not present (when using the `-m` flag), the `DP` field is used as a fall-back.
+This is typically the case for variants, since `MIN_DP` is not written for variant sites.

 ## Submitting to the Varda database